Skip to main content

 Let’s be fair and not only demonize the pizza chains.
 Even if you’re making a pizza yourself, you can still make it unhealthy.
 For instance, by packing on high fat cheeses, processed red meats like sausage and pepperoni, and loading up the butter on the crust, you’ve probably got the most delicious masterpiece ever, but it will not help with your heart health!

-The dough I’m using is the Napoletana pizza dough.
+The dough I’m using for this Heart Healthy Pizza is the Napoletana pizza dough.
 If you’ve seen my other pizza recipes, then you know that it’s my absolute favourites!
-I know that I need to try others, but for the purposes of the heart-healthy pizza, then this was the best choice.
+I know that I need to try others, but for the purposes of the heart healthy pizza, then this was the best choice.
 I’ll quickly go over it, but if you want more details, then be sure to check out the complete recipe.

 What I will be doing here to enhance the “healthiness” of this pizza is adding a “poolish” to the dough.
 A poolish is a starter that ferments for 18 hours, made with water, salt and yeast.
 Fermentation aids with digestion, and with respect to the flavour of the crust, it definitely helps with that!